 It is good to meditate on relationship between the armour image and the truth each part portrays.
 Read Isaiah 59:15-17 and 1 Thessalonians 5:8,9.
 Isaiah places this armour on Christ!
 Have you ever thought of the Christian’s armour as Christ’s armour?
 Do you realise how privileged you are?

-One very comforting thing that comes from Paul’s words here of the spiritual battle we are in, the wrestling with spiritual forces of evil, is that the whole armor of God is very much in keeping with all of scripture.
+One very comforting thing from today’s passage, in our daily spiritual battle with evil, is that the whole armor of God is very much wrapped up in what we read throughout the rest of scripture.

 We have truth.
 Righteousness.
-Readiness to preach the gospel (tell people about Jesus).
+Readiness to tell people about Jesus.
 Faith.
 Salvation.
 God’s Word itself.
 Prayer.

 * Father God,

 Thank You that You have allowed us to put on this armor, these truths that You have shown us throughout Your word.

 Please help us point to Jesus.